Armadill0/harbour-tasklist/README.md

 Roadmap for Version 1.0
 ================
+- add better solution for displaying only that much tasks on cover to not hide them behind the cover actions
 - change to a better sql injection protection, because this currently conflicts with languages which use special chars
 - jump back to task input field after adding one by default (currently the keyboard doesn't slide out)
 - add multiple tasks from the clipboard, devided by new lines